Exact Sequence Interpolation with Transformers: Useful technical results

 This immediately proves the result when $\gamma = 1$.
 For $\gamma \in (0,1)$, we run an induction argument on $k\geq 1$ as in \Cref{lem:fullConc} to obtain the result. \end{proof}

-\subsection{Structural Lemmas for Transformer Blocks}
+\subsection{Structural lemmas for transformer blocks}

 We now turn to transformer blocks and investigate how self-attention and feed-forward layers interact, focusing on structural properties that will be essential for proving \Cref{thm:mainResult}.
-Our first question is whether a self-attention layer can leave a specific token from sequence $x_i\in X$ unchanged.
+Our first question is whether a self-attention layer can leave a specific token $x_i$ from a sequence $X^j$ unchanged.
+(Throughout this section, superscripts always refer to sequence indices in the dataset, while subscripts refer to tokens indices within the sequence.
+In particular, we write $x^j_i$ to indicate the $i$-th token from sequence $X^j$.)
 If $V = (1 - \rho) I_d$, it is not hard to see from \eqref{eq:selfatt_a} that $x_i$ will not be changed by a self-attention layer if $\mathcal{C}_i(X,A) = \{ i \}$.
 In such a case, we say that the token $x_i\in X$ is a \textit{leader}.
 The following lemma asserts that a token can be a leader if and only if it is extreme for the closed convex hull of the tokens in the sequence $X$.
 As usual, we denote by $\co (X)$ the closed convex hull of a sequence $X$ and by $\ext \co (X)$ the set of its extreme points.

 \begin{lemma} Let $X$ be a sequence of non-zero tokens.
 There exists $A\in \R^{d\times d}$ such that $x_i \in X$ is a leader if and only if $x_i \in \ext \co (X)$. \end{lemma} \begin{proof} Suppose $A\in \R^{d\times d}$ is such that $x_i$ is a leader.
 Then,